-India’s leading female laparoscopic surgeon Dr Amita Jain explains what is Paraumbilical and Umbilical hernia, the causes of paraumbilical hernia, and how to treat an umbilical hernia.
+India’s leading female laparoscopic surgeon Dr Amita Jain explains what is Paraumbilical and Umbilical hernia, the causes of a paraumbilical hernia, and how to treat an umbilical hernia.

 Paraumbilical and umbilical hernias refer to hernias that develop at the ‘belly button region of the body.
 These two types of hernias commonly occur when the section of the intestine or other abdominal cavity tissue pushes to try to push through the naturally weak part of the abdomen wall at or immediately adjacent to the umbilicus (belly button).
 The contents of your abdomen bulge through and create a lump, called a hernia.
 A paraumbilical hernia is commonly found in adults while an umbilical hernia often develops in children.